 The combination of the relief and poster-like aesthetics, in the author’s perception, combines the two spaces – the sculptural and optical ones – i.e., the artwork is flat and volumetric at the same time.
 This formal solution is absolutely original and offers a somewhat different semantic line vs the plot line of the artwork as such.
 The range and arrangement of colours are of key significance.

-Finally, Mykola Bilous is a post-medial artist, in his art he often goes back to the film frames that were previously borrowed by cameramen from classics of painting.
+Finally, Mykola Bilous is a conceptual artist, in his art he sometimes goes back to the film frames that were previously borrowed by cameramen from classics of painting.

 1982 – Graduated from Crimean art school